meisben/girlsIntoCoding-microbitVolumeMeter/index.md

 <!--Comment: This section is markdown again-->

-# Let’s assemble our motor
+# Let’s assemble our motor and volume indicator
 ---

 <!--Comment: End of markdown-->